tmlmt/bodegamap-collab/wiki/en/roadmap-and-changelog.md

 - Ability to main and share lists of places (for registered users)
 - Bug fixes and maybe some feature requests listed in the [collaboration repository](https://github.com/tmlmt/bodegamap-collab/issues)

+### v1.26.1

+#### 🩹 Fixes

+- Bottom panel not showing all properties when opened first time
+- Menu dropdown stays below sidebar
+- Do not redraw map twice after applying filters

 ### v1.26.0

 #### 🚀 Enhancements